fastly/pubsub/README.md

 * Only WebSocket connections are supported, not plain TCP connections.
 * Only MQTT protocol version 5 is supported.
 * Wildcard subscriptions are not supported.
-* MQTT packets received from the client may span multiple WebSocket messages.
-However, due to the way this app buffers partial content, the combined size of all messages containing partial content is limited to 8,192 bytes.
-For example, sending a 32kB packet to the server in a single message is fine.
-Sending a 32kB packet to the server spanning three messages of sizes 4kB, 4kB, and 24kB is also fine.
-However, sending a packet to the server spanning three messages of sizes 24kB, 4kB, 4kB would fail.